supertestnet/utxo-dealership/README.md

 - [ ] allow custom destinations (currently the destination addresses for both the buyer and the seller are hard coded)

-- [ ] ensure that only "fresh sats" show up for sale (currently it is just a coinswap tool, there is no checking to ensure coinbase utxos are sold)
+- [ ] ensure that only "fresh sats" show up for sale (currently it is just a coinswap tool, it doesn't ensure only coinbase utxos are sold)

 - [ ] release it on mainnet